spraakbanken/swell-project/Normalization_guidelines.md

    Min bostad   är stor och gul , och ligger i ett fint hus   &nbsp; &larr; Even bigger change

-As exemplified above, our notion of minimal target hypothesis involves changing as few tokens as possible provided that the sentence can be kept grammatical (and provided that we do not change the meaning).
+As exemplified above, our notion of minimal target hypothesis involves changing as few tokens as possible provided that the sentence be grammatical (and provided that we do not change the meaning, pragmatics or style).

 <!--- (Our tool currently only allows for a single target hypothesis, so there is no way of encoding multiple hypotheses.) --->

 ## Principles for normalisation

-Assuming a sentence that needs correction, use the following principles:
+The purpose of this section is to provide more detailed guidance on how to construct a minimal target hypothesis for a sentence that deviates from the norm of the standard language.

-### Obligatory principles
+### General principles

 First, _always_ keep to the following two principles: